NeigeF/apogee_selection_function/README.md

 # Simplified APOGEE selection function
-fits file for apogee selection function (including distance dependent selection due to extinction)
+We provide a pre-computed table for the APOGEE selection function (including distance dependent selection due to extinction) in the form of a fits file.

-Initially computed for and used in Frankel, Sanders, Rix, Ting (2019), The inside-out growth of the Milky Way disk, only with apogee-1 disk fields.
-Expanded below to some fields from apogee-2.
+This table was initially computed by Frankel, Sanders, Rix, Ting & Ness (2019) to characterise the inside-out growth of the Milky Way disk, using only APOGEE-1 disk fields.
+Since this, we have extended the calculation to some fields from APOGEE-2.

-It provides a simple way with examples to deal with selection effects with most APOGEE disk fields (but not all)
+It provides a simple way to deal with selection effects for most APOGEE disk fields (but not all).
+We provide details and examples below and in a jupyter notebook.

 ## Data
 The file is available in this repository at  <br />